 - Backup and recovery tools

-Step 1: Identify All Asset Types
+Identify All Asset Types

-Step 2: Collect Asset Information
+Collect Asset Information

-Step 3: Assign Ownership
+Assign Ownership

-Step 4: Categorize and Tag Assets
+Categorize and Tag Assets

-Step 5: Monitor and Update Regularly
+Monitor and Update Regularly

-Step 6: Use Automation Tools
+Use Automation Tools

 Common Mistakes to Avoid

-- Not updating the inventory regularly
+- Not updating inventory regularly

-- Ignoring cloud and virtual assets
+- Ignoring cloud or virtual assets

 - Failing to assign ownership